 Critical to computing marginal costs is the ability to convert marginal capital cost to an annualized revenue requirement that represents these marginal costs.
 To do this a 'loading factor' approach is taken.
 The loading factor incorporates incremental costs related to O&M as well as depreciation and any potential return on investment.
 Accordingly, there are three key assumptions for this calculation.
 First is the depreciation life for an asset.
 The second is the assumed return on investment.
 The third is the incremental O&M that is needed to maintain the asset once the capital project is built.
-The loading factor is then computed by estimating the levelized revenue requirement given a \$100,000 investment using the depreciation and return on investment assumptions.
-The percent of incremental O&M to capital spend is then added to the levelized investment.
+The loading factor is then computed by estimating the levelized revenue requirement given a \$100,000 investment using the depreciation and return on investment.